 The Company has two products: WatchPATTM ("WatchPAT") and EndoPATTM ("EndoPAT").
-For more information about the Company's products, see Section 8 in Part A of the 2016 Annual Report.
+For more information about the Company's products, see Section 8 of Part A of the 2016 Annual Report.

-The WatchPAT product is the Company's main product, and the Company's business strategy is focused on this product.
+The WatchPAT product is the Company's main product, and the Company's business strategy is focused on this product (see also below) and it includes reusable devices and disposable probes.
 This product diagnoses sleep breathing disorders apnea, which has been proven, among others, to be a substantial risk factor in cardiac disease.
 Treatment of such disorders significantly improves the condition of the heart.

 As part of the Company's strategy, the U.S. subsidiary launched in January 2015 the "Total Sleep Solution" ("TSS"), which is a package of products and services providing a comprehensive solution which combines diagnosis and treatment of sleep apnea, including ancillary services' designed principally for cardiac medicine (clinics and departments around hospitals).
-For more information on the TSS, see Section 8.56 in Part A of the 2016 Annual Report.
-Commencing with the 2017 First Quarter Report, the Company reports on the number of cardiologic customers; the number of such customers as of June 30, 2017 is 21% higher than as of June 30, 2016.
+For more information on the TSS, see Section 8.5 in Part A of the 2016 Annual Report.
 As part of the TSS, in the third quarter of 2016 the Company started marketing and selling in the U.S. a solution for the treating of sleep apnea using PAP devices (positive airway pressure) and accessories.
+In addition, as described in section 2g below, during the third quarter of 2017, the U.S. subsidiary signed an additional distribution agreement with Philips Respironics Inc. in which the subsidiary received non-exclusive and limited distribution rights of medical equipment manufactured by Philips Respironics Inc. (including the PAP device and its associated derivatives) for the treatment of sleep apnea.

 As described above, in accordance with its strategic plan, the Company currently focuses on marketing the WatchPAT product and the TSS in the cardiology field, emphasizing the U.S. market, which is its principal total sleep solution market, using the TSS model, while continuing operations on the general sleep disorder market.
 At the same time, the Company continues its efforts to market the WatchPAT product on the Japanese, Chinese and the European markets, which the Company considers to be the markets with a material potential to increase its revenues, after the U.S. market.
-Under the TSS model, the Company is moving from a sale of devices and probes to a sale of tests.
-Under this model, the revenues are from sale of tests whereby the Company supplies the cardiologists the WatchPAT devices for no consideration and the Company's revenues are derived only from the tests, and the cost per test covers the use of the device.
-This model is a substantial component in the acceleration of gaining new customers.
+Under the TSS model, the Company is moving from a sale of devices and probes to a sale of tests (Test as a Service - TaaS).
+Under this model, the actual charge is made at the time of the sale of tests, when the Company provides the cardiologists with the WatchPAT devices, and the charge at the time of purchase of the test covers the price of the probe and the rental of the device and related services (Cost per Test).
+This model is a substantial component in the acceleration of gaining new customers, since it does not require pre-capital investment by the customers.

 The other product of the Company is EndoPAT, which is used to diagnose endothelial function (arterial function), which is a key indicator of potential cardio-vascular disease.
-Accordingly, the Company reports on a single area of activity - cardiology.
+Accordingly, the Company reports on a single segment - cardiology.